National Milk Day is celebrated on January 11 every year. It is not to be confused with World Milk Day, which is on June 1.

 Milk Fun Facts

-- French chemist and biologist Louis Pasteur developed the method for pasteurization in 1863, which kills harmful bacterias.
+French chemist and biologist Louis Pasteur developed the method for pasteurization in 1863, which kills harmful bacteria.
 This allowed milk to be stored for a more extended period of time.

 Milk Instagram Captions